 Find the Right People and Train Them Well

-As a dispensary receptionist, your primary job is to provide exceptional customer service while managing the front desk.
-From greeting customers as they enter to verifying patient paperwork—there are plenty of responsibilities that come with this role.
-That means who you hire for this position must have excellent customer service skills, multi-tasking capabilities, and a high window of tolerance for busy service days—they need to be able to stay calm, cool and collected and offer a warm welcome, even when there's a line out the door.
-Training them with clear SOPs and best practices will help make it possible to create an inviting experience for every single customer.
+That means who is hired for this position must have excellent customer service skills, multi-tasking capabilities, and a high window of tolerance for busy service days—they need to be able to stay calm, cool and collected and offer a warm welcome, even when there's a line out the door.
+Training them with clear cannabis SOPs and best practices will help make it possible to create an inviting experience for every single customer.

 Things to look out for when considering candidates for this role:

-• Reliability: Look for someone who is reliable and trustworthy, as this role requires dealing with confidential information and valuable assets.
+• Reliability: Look for someone who is reliable, trustworthy, as this role requires dealing with confidential information and valuable assets.
+It's preferable to seek candidates seeking a long term solution, as it minimizes the need for frequent onboarding processes and ensures stability in the role.

 • Communication Skills: The ideal candidate should be able to communicate effectively in both verbal and written form in order to answer phone calls, interact with visitors, and leave clear, typed notes within customer profiles inside the point of sale system that can be useful to budtenders and other teammates.